Radicalism: The asymmetric stance of Radicals versus Conventionals: Introduction

-The WGM reveals a complex landscape for the competing dynamics between the extremist and moderate versions of the practice at stake.
-R are found to spread inexorably in specific areas of the parameter space and get extinct in others.
+The WGM reveals a complex non linear landscape for the dynamics of opinion driven by asymmetric tipping points for the competing extremist and moderate versions of the practice or belief at stake.
+R are found to spread inexorably in specific areas of the parameter space but get extinct in others. in particular, given tiny initial proportions of R, the associated critical values for the respective probabilities of initiating a local discussion by R, are identified to shift the dynamics from an area of extinction to an area of expansion

-In particular, given an initial tiny proportion of R, critical values for the respective probabilities to engage in a local discussion by R and C are identified to move from the extinction area to the spreading one.
-While a rather high degree of R involvement is required, it is not always sufficient pointing to the connection with the initial proportion of R. When R spreading occurs, it is perceived as fast and sudden whereas a long process took place beforehand.
+Nevertheless, this scenario is not always feasible.
+While a rather high degree of R involvement can compensate their small number of followers, that is not always sufficient to spread, since even with a high proportion of neutrality from C, R need to reach a certain threshold of initial support above the associated tipping point to avoid shrinking through the discussions.
+In addition, when R get beyond their tipping point and spread, the process of turning C to R is at first very slow during several updates of the dynamics, before it becomes fast at once.
+This feature explains why when the occurrence of R becomes visible, it is often perceived as sudden whereas a long process took place beforehand.

-In addition, the landscape discloses paths to counter radicalization.
-Conditions to push R it into an extinction zone are obtained.
-An efficient strategy for C must explore another asymmetry, the majority status, which is at its benefit.
+Conversely, the topology of the dynamic landscape also reveals ways to counter radicalization.
+In particular, it shows that for C, having an overwhelming global numerical superiority, the required level of individual involvement to confront the issue and eventually push R into an extinction zone is low.

-The results reveal that curbing radicalism is doomed to fail without an involvement from C to confront the issue against R when gathering in private meetings.
-Nevertheless, a low rate of involvement is sufficient as opposed to the high value of R involvement.
+Our results highlight the instrumental role of two asymmetries in the faith of radicalization, which are the asymmetry in involvement versus the asymmetry in proportions.
+While R are aware and take benefit from the first one to compensate for their numerical weakness, C must become aware of the second one to reallize that they could stop the spread of R with a much liower involvement than the one deployed by R. Yet, without this minimum involvement from C to initiate a debate about the issue when being majority in gathering in private meetings, curbing radicalism is doomed to fail.

 This conclusion extends and complete the findings of a previous work where the population was divided between a core of inflexibles and a sensitive part which could be divided between peaceful agents and opponents \cite{radi}.
-There, the involvement of core agents was found to be instrumental to curb the radicalization within the sensitive population
+There, the involvement of core agents was found to be instrumental to curb the radicalization within the sensitive population.

+It is worth noting that other strategies involving geometrical correlations among a tiny proportions of agents have been investigated to explain the spreading of rumors and securing the top position in bottom-up hierarchies \cite{corre1, corre2}.